Without sending troops, the U.S. wages 'hybrid warfare' against Russia

 "We have to determine how we change Putin's calculus," said Alperovitch.
 "I think that can only come with economic pressure — turning Russia into a new North Korea, completely isolated economically and diplomatically.
 Putin's all in now, so it's very difficult to actually get him to change course."

-Greg Myre is a national security correspondent for NPR who was based in Russia from 1996-9.
-Follow him @gregmyre1.
+Greg Myre is a national security correspondent for NPR who was based in Russia from 1996 to 1999.
+Follow him on Twitter: @gregmyre1.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.